 Make & handling

-• As the Poulan Pro PR48BT and the Husqvarna 150BT do not share the same manufacturer, their overall build and technology in use can vary.
+• Since the Poulan Pro PR48BT and the Husqvarna 150BT are made by different manufacturers, you may find variations in their overall construction and the technology employed.
 Both products have their throttle located on the tube of the blower, which allows you to keep your left hand free.

 CFM & MPH